itssamuelrowe/binarystars/content/installing-and-using-java-development-tools/introduction-to-the-java-development-kit.md

 In this section, you will discover the various acronyms and tools associated with the Java Development Kit.
 Make sure you understand them before moving on.
-Because these tools and acronyms will be used throughout this course.
+Because these tools and acronyms will be used throughout this book.

 ## What is the Java Development Kit (JDK)?